-To become accredited, an independent assessment team reviews the service's evidence and undertake an onsite assessment to verify the service is meeting the standards.
+To become accredited, an independent assessment team review the service's evidence and undertake a site assessment to verify the service is meeting the standards.
 This document summarises the JAG accreditation pathway and what actions a service should undertake to ensure a successful assessment.